 - 1. Nitrogen balance.
 Types of nitrogen balance under physiologic conditions and in pathology. - 2.
 Requirements in proteins.
 The biological value of food proteins. - 3.
 Proteolysis.
 Kinds, role. - 4.
 Digestion of proteins.
 General characteristic of proteases, their substrate specificity. - 5.
-Role of hydrochloric acid in digesting proteins.
+Role of hydrochloric acid in digestion of proteins.
 Analysis of gastric juice. - 6.
-Amino acid pool of the cell its sources and utilization.

-7. Transamination reactions, aminotransferases, co-enzyme function of vitamin B_6 .
-Evaluation of amino transferases activity in serum, clinical-diagnostic value.

-8. Types of amino acid deamination.
+Amino acid pool of the cell its sources and utilization. - 7.
+Transamination reactions, aminotransferases, co-enzyme function of vitamin B_6 .
+Evaluation of amino transferases activity in serum, clinical-diagnostic value. - 8.
+Types of amino acid deamination.
 Oxidative deamination of glutamic acid (reactions), the significance of a glutamate dehydrogenase reaction.
-Indirect deamination.
+Indirect deamination. - 9.

-9. The fate of amino acid carbon skeletons.
 Glucogenic and ketogenic amino acids.
-Pathways of amino acid synthesis.

-10. Decarboxylation of amino acids, enzymes, co-enzymes.
+The fate of amino acid carbon skeletons.
+It is essential to know specific schemes of metabolic processes.
+Pathways of amino acid synthesis. - 10.
+Decarboxylation of amino acids, enzymes, co-enzymes.
 Biogenic amines (tryptamine, serotonin, histamine, γ -aminobutyric acid), catecholamines (dopamine, norepinephrine, epinephrine).
-Reactions of biosynthesis, biological role.

-11. Ways of ammonia binding in cells (reductive amination of α -ketoglutarate, synthesis of glutamine and asparagine, formation of carbamoyl phosphate).
-Transport forms of ammonia.

-12. Ammonia salts formation in kidneys (source of ammonia, the role of glutaminase and glutamate dehydrogenase, the significance of renal glutaminase activation in acidosis).

-13. Ornithine cycle of urea formation (cycle pattern, substrates, enzymes, energetic supply, relation to the citric acid cycle, regulation).
-Fate of urea.

-14. Nonprotein blood nitrogen (main components and their relative content).
-Principle of determination and clinical-diagnostic significance.

-15. Mononucleotides, structure, terminology, biological role.
+Reactions of biosynthesis, biological role. - 11.
+Ways of ammonia binding in cells (reductive amination of α -ketoglutarate, synthesis of glutamine and asparagine, formation of carbamoyl phosphate).
+Transport forms of ammonia. - 12.
+Ammonia salts formation in kidneys (source of ammonia, the role of glutaminase and glutamate dehydrogenase, the significance of renal glutaminase activation in acidosis). - 13.
+Ornithine cycle of urea formation (scheme of reactions, substrates, enzymes, energetic supply, relation to the citric acid cycle, regulation).
+Fate of urea. - 14.
+Nonprotein blood nitrogen (main components and their relative content).
+Principle of determination and clinical-diagnostic significance. - 15.
+Mononucleotides, structure, terminology, biological role.

-16. Primary, secondary and tertiary structures of nucleic acids (peculiarities of the structure, varieties, types of stabilizing bonds).

-17. Nucleoprotein metabolism.
-Digestion of nucleoproteins in the digestive tract (significance, steps, enzymes).

-18. Degradation of purine nucleotides (reactions, uric acid as an end-product of catabolism).
-Disorders of purine metabolism (hyperuricemia and gout, urolithiasis).

-19. Biosynthesis of purine nucleotides de novo (sources of nitrogen and carbon of a purine ring, participation of folic acid, main intermediate products, key enzyme, regulation).
-The notion of nucleotide re-synthesis from free nitrogenous bases and nucleosides.

-20. Degradation of pyrimidine nucleotides (end products and their fate).
-Biosynthesis of pyrimidine nucleotides (substrates, process pattern, key enzyme, regulation, role of vitamins).

-21. Synthesis of deoxyribonucleotides.

-22. Replication, biological role, substrates, enzymes, molecular mechanism.

-23. Transcription, biological role, substrates, enzymes, RNA processing.

-24. Genetic code and its properties.

-25. Recognition and translation as steps of genetic information realization in the cell.
-Substrate specificity of aminoacyl-tRNA synthetases. tRNA and its role in protein biosynthesis.

-26. Modern understanding of protein biosynthesis.
-Regulation of protein biosynthesis in the cell at a genetic level.

-27. Posttranslational modification of protein molecules, kinds, biological role.
+- 16. Primary, secondary and tertiary structures of nucleic acids (peculiarities of the structure, varieties, types of stabilizing bonds). - 17.
+Nucleoprotein metabolism.
+Digestion of nucleoproteins in the digestive tract (significance, steps, enzymes). - 18.
+Degradation of purine nucleotides (reactions, uric acid as an end-product of catabolism).
+Disorders of purine metabolism (hyperuricemia and gout, urolithiasis). - 19.
+Biosynthesis of purine nucleotides de novo (sources of nitrogen and carbon of a purine ring, role of folic acid, main intermediate products, key enzyme, regulation).
+Nucleotide resynthesis from free nitrogenous bases and nucleosides. - 20.
+Degradation of pyrimidine nucleotides (end products and their fate).
+Biosynthesis of pyrimidine nucleotides (substrates, scheme of reactions, key enzyme, regulation, role of vitamins). - 21.
+Synthesis of deoxyribonucleotides. - 22.
+Replication, biological role, substrates, enzymes, molecular mechanism. - 23.
+Transcription, biological role, substrates, enzymes, RNA processing. - 24.
+Genetic code and its properties. - 25.
+Recognition and translation as steps of protein biosynthesis in the cell.
+Substrate specificity of aminoacyl-tRNA synthesises. tRNA and its role in protein biosynthesis. - 26.
+Modern concept of protein biosynthesis.
+Regulation of protein biosynthesis in the cell at a genetic level. - 27.
+Posttranslational modification of protein molecules, kinds, biological role.

-23. HORMONES.
+22. HORMONES.
 GENERAL CHARACTERISTIC AND PECULIARITIES OF BIOLOGICAL ACTION.
 QUALITATIVE REACTIONS FOR HORMONES